 Wall Street’s take on Verizon

-As you can see in the above chart, the majority of analysts recommended “holds” on Verizon as of April 25, 2016.
-These recommendations represented ~66.7% of the total.
-The remaining ~33.3% of analysts recommended “buys” on the stock.
-There were no “sell” recommendations on the stock.
+As seen in the above chart as of November 11, 2016, the majority of analysts recommended a “hold” on Verizon’s stock.
+These recommendations represented ~64.7% of the total 34 analysts covering the stock.
+Meanwhile, ~35.3% of analysts recommended a “buy” on the stock.
+There are no “sell” recommendations on the stock.